raaki274/prime-numbers-api/APIDoc.md

 ## Running and modifying the API
 The packaged executable `primeno-0.0.1-SNAPSHOT.jar` is available in the repository under the directory `/snapshot`, you can download it and run it locally if you have JRE 17 on your machine; run the command `java -jar primeno-0.0.1-SNAPSHOT.jar` to start the application on the port number `8080` and you can access the application using the URL: `http://localhost:8080/primes`

-This API is developed on Mac OS using Eclipse IDE with required dependencies like JDK, Maven and Git provided by Eclipse, and it can be modified and enhanced further using any other IDEs like IntelliJ with required cofig/settings.
-For running this API on your local machine without using any IDE, you will require `Java 17 or above, Maven 4 and Git desktop/bash/client` installed on your machine and must be familiar with Java, Spring Boot and Maven commands.
+This API is developed on Mac OS using Eclipse IDE with required dependencies like JDK, Maven and Git Client provided by Eclipse, with required cofig/settings, API code can be modified, enhanced, compiled and executed further using any other IDEs like IntelliJ supporting Java development.

+For changing and running this API on your local machine without using any IDE, you will require `Java 17 or above, Maven 4 and Git desktop/bash/client` installed on your machine and you must be familiar with Java, Spring Boot and Maven commands.